mkhraijah/PowerModelsADA.jl/docs/src/tutorial.md

 `PowerModelsADA` solves OPF problems using either a pre-defined distributed algorithm or a user-defined algorithm.
 This page shows examples of solving the OPF problem using the pre-defined algorithms and how to define a new alternating distributed algorithm.

 The distributed algorithm-specific functions are stored in modules.
-Each module contains at least three main functions: initialization, building, and update functions.
-Each module contains a solve function that solves the OPF by passing the case, solver, and power flow model.
+Each module contains at least three main functions: initialize, build, and update functions.
+Each module also contains a solve function that solves the OPF by passing the case, solver, and power flow model.

 The distributed algorithm module and solve function are: